 A Trust is a legal chameleon.

-At its most basic, a trust is an agreement by a fiduciary (the trustee) to hold property for the benefit of another.
-A trust is not a separate legal entity.
+At its most basic, a Trust is an agreement by a fiduciary (trustee) to hold property for the benefit of another.
+A Trust is not a separate legal entity.

-Confusingly, the Trust Code does not apply to constructive trusts (which is a remedy in a lawsuit and not technically a trust at all), resulting trusts (which apply to some situations involving real property) , business trusts (which are considered partnerships) and deeds of trust (Texas’ version of mortgages).
+Texas has a Trust Code that applies to express trusts (usually written) that contain property.
+The Code does not apply to constructive trusts (which is a remedy in a lawsuit and not technically a trust at all), resulting trusts (which apply to some situations involving real property), business trusts (which are considered partnerships) and deeds of trust (Texas’ version of mortgages).

-Most estate planning involves two types of written trusts – testamentary (contained in a will) and living (contained in a separate document).
-The living trusts are divided into two other categories – revocable and irrevocable.
+Most estate planning involves two types of written trusts – testamentary (contained in a will) and living.
+The living trusts are divided into two more categories – revocable and irrevocable.

 Which Trust Is Right For You?